<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Microsampling in Proteomics Interview

-For this episode of the Microsamplify Podcast, James Rudge, PhD, interviews Stephen Pennington, BSc, PhD, a research scientist with expertise in using mass spectrometry to measure and characterize proteins.
-We invite you to listen in as Dr. Pennington discusses using microsampling in proteomics and multi-center studies.
+James Rudge, PhD, interviews Stephen Pennington, BSc, PhD, a research scientist with expertise in using mass spectrometry to measure and characterize proteins.
+Learn how Dr. Pennington uses microsampling in proteomics and multi-center studies.

 innovate your approach to science and research